 - Because their business is renting its premises and they’d prefer to own their own

 - To achieve a better long-term return than is currently available through other investments

-- To avoid having all their funds in one type of investment, such as residential property
+- To avoid having all their funds in one type of investment

 - To avoid the increasingly regulated residential rental market